 If you don’t preheat your air fryer and are cooking for just one of you then you can expect them to take about 15 minutes.

-As we often cook for a family of 5 in the air fryer it will often take 20 minutes to cook ours.
-But do look at our air fryer French fries recipes for a thorough time.
+As we often cook for a family of 5 in the air fryer it will often take 20-25 minutes to air fry our fries.
+But do look at our air fryer fries recipes for a thorough time.

 #4 Do you have to preheat your air fryer to cook French fries?

 Not at all.
 It can reduce the cooking time by a little.
 But like any other busy working mum, I do have a habit of forgetting to preheat and they turn out just as nice.

 The lower cooking time that air fryer fries start on, also doubles up as a preheat.

 But, ask my husband Dominic and he will insist on a 5 minute preheat!

 #5 Do you have to soak your potatoes BEFORE air frying them?